 Short Answer: If you are not regularly saving everything, you may not be prepared to recover from a site loss or certain types of disk failures.
 However, saving everything on your system as often as possible may be unrealistic depending on the volume of your data and your backup processes.

 When to Use Free Backup Software

 You never know when you might need to do a server recovery, so backing up your data is crucial.
-Today, 31 percent of IBM i shops rely on tape for recovery, with another 10 percent backing up to a vaulting service and 7 percent backing up to disk.
-50 percent rely on high availability solutions—hopefully in addition to regular backups.
+Today, according to the annual IBM i Marketplace Survey Results, 48 percent of IBM i shops rely on tape for recovery, with another 11 percent backing up to a cloud-based solution and 17 percent backing up to disk.
+58 percent rely on high availability solutions—hopefully in addition to regular backups.

 The SAVE menu contains many options for saving your data, but three are primary:

 You can use these menu options to back up your system.
 Or, if your installation requires a more complex backup strategy, you can use the save commands in a CL program to customize your backup.

 Entire System (Option 21)

 SAVE menu Option 21 lets you perform a complete backup of all the data on your system.
 This option puts the system into a restricted state, which means that users cannot access your system while the backup is running.
 For small systems, it’s best to run this option overnight.
 For a larger system, we recommend running this option during the weekend, once per month or quarter.

 Option 22 saves only your system data.
 It does not save any user data.
 You should run this option (or Option 21) after applying PTFs or installing a new licensed program product.
 Like Option 21, Option 22 puts the system into a restricted state.

 Option 23 saves all user data, including files, user-written programs, and all other user data on the system.
 This option also saves user profiles, security data, and configuration data.
 Like Options 21 and 22, Option 23 places the system in a restricted state.